 Only those transactions listed in the XLT, DFHXLTxx, can be started after the SHUTDOWN command, and before shutdown has completed.

 Part 2.
 The CICS utility programs

-This section describes the CICS utility programs, and also provides some sample job streams that you can use to run them.
-It also describes some products that are not part of CICS Transaction Server.
+The CICS utility programs are provided with some sample job streams that you can use to run them.